Tests

 Test

-May help in determining initial empirical antibiotic therapy; however, the accuracy is limited.
+May help in determining initial empiric antibiotic therapy; however, the accuracy is limited.

-Like urinalysis, Gram stain better predicts the absence of infection.
+Like U/A, Gram stain better predicts the absence of infection but does not confirm the presence of urinary tract infection.

-One trial analysing 4900 specimens identified the sensitivities for gram-positive cocci and gram-negative rods as 63% and 45%, respectively; and specificities as 91% and 94%, respectively.[15]
+One trial analyzing 4900 specimens identified the sensitivities for gram-positive cocci and gram-negative rods as 63% and 45%, respectively; and specificities as 91% and 94%, respectively.[23]

 Result